-Inspire Sheboygan (IS) is a web-based career experience organization made up of numerous partners from companies (employers and employees) and school districts.
-Every partner pays for the services provided by the Inspire Sheboygan staff.
-This agreement has enabled IS to become a very effective career experience organizer.
-Through Inspire, students are able to engage in the following activities:
+InspireWI is a web-based career experience organization made up of numerous partners from companies (employers and employees) and school districts.
+Every partner pays for the services provided by the InspireWI staff.
+This agreement has enabled them to become a very effective career experience organizer.
+Through InspireWI, students are able to engage in the following activities: